-- For the sake of simplicity, a restricted space can be thought of as a work area in which the only hazard is the difficulty of getting into and out of the space all other hazards are either non-existent or have been eliminated or controlled as required by Part 2.
-Restricted spaces are therefore not subject to the permitting, atmospheric testing and tending worker requirements of a confined space.
-Workers and employers sometimes refer to restricted spaces as non-permitted confined spaces. - Examples of restricted spaces may include building attics, below-ground vaults used for electrical and telecommunications cables, some ventilation system passages and crawlspaces in buildings and the interior inspection spaces of wind turbine blades.
-Trenches can also often be considered to be restricted spaces if all hazards have been eliminated or controlled prior to workers entering the trench.

-- Despite being classified as a restricted space, the following requirements of Part 5 Confined Spaces, continue to apply to workers entering a restricted space: - a hazard assessment must be performed prior to entry section 45; - workers assigned duties related to the entry must be trained to recognize hazards and how to perform their duties in a safe and healthy manner section 46; - general safety requirements involving the use and availability of safety, personal protective, and emergency equipment, as well as a communication system section 48; - prevention of unauthorized persons entering a restricted space section 50; - protection of workers from hazards created by traffic in the area of the restricted space section 51; - workers cannot enter or remain in a restricted space unless an effective rescue can be carried out - section 55: - a competent worker, designated by the employer, must be in communication with the worker(s) inside a restricted space section 56; and - a safe means of entry and exit must be available to all workers required to work in the restricted space section 57. - Employers and workers must be mindful that a restricted space can become a confined space if conditions or work practices change.
+- Examples of restricted spaces may include building attics, below-ground vaults used for electrical and telecommunications cables, some ventilation system passages and crawlspaces in buildings and the interior inspection spaces of wind turbine blades.
+Trenches can also often be considered to be restricted spaces if all hazards have been eliminated or controlled prior to workers entering the trench. - Despite being classified as a restricted space, the following requirements of the OHS Code 2009 Part 5 Confined Spaces, continue to apply to workers entering a restricted space: - (45) a hazard assessment must be performed prior to entry; - (46) workers assigned duties related to the entry must be trained to recognize hazards and how to perform their duties in a safe and healthy manner; - (48) general safety requirements involving the use and availability of safety, personal protective, and emergency equipment, as well as a communication system; - (50) prevention of unauthorized persons entering a restricted space; - (51) protection of workers from hazards created by traffic in the area of the restricted space; - (55) workers cannot enter or remain in a restricted space unless an effective rescue can be carried out; - (56) a competent worker, designated by the employer, must be in communication with the worker(s) inside a restricted space; and - (57) a safe means of entry and exit must be available to all workers required to work in the restricted space. - Employers and workers must be mindful that a restricted space can become a confined space if conditions or work practices change. - Restricted work case an assignment other than the person's regular job resulting from a work-related injury or illness.
+The restricted work must be a substantial part of a regular job. - Severity measured by the number of work days missed. - Work-related illness -- an exposure causing illness which requires first aid or medical treatment.